-Easily create your own balsamic vinegar by adding Vino Cotto to distilled vinegar, adjusting each ingredient to taste.
-For a sweeter-tasting balsamic vinegar, simply add more Vino Cotto.
+Easily create your own balsamic vinegar by adding Vino Cotto di Montillo to distilled vinegar, adjusting each ingredient to taste.
+For a smooth, sweeter balsamic vinegar, simply add more vino cotto.
 Whisk well to emulsify the ingredients before serving.

 1/2 cup Vino Cotto di Montillo